0x7466/action_control/README.md

 Short tutorial
 --------------

-With ActionControl authorization is done in you controllers.
-To enable authorization in one of your controllers, just add a before action for `authorize!` and the user will be authorized for every call.
+With ActionControl authentication and authorization is done in you controllers.
+To enable authentication and authorization in one of your controllers, just add a before action for `authenticate!` and `authorize!` and the user has to authenticate and authorize on every call.
-You probably want to control authorization for every controller action you have in your app.
+You probably want to control authentication and authorization for every controller action you have in your app.
 To enable this just add the before action to the `ApplicationController`.

 ```ruby
 class ApplicationController < ActionController::Base